survivejs/webpack-book/manuscript/styling/02_separating_css.md

 That `[name]` placeholder will use the name of the entry where the CSS is referred.
 Placeholders and the overall idea are discussed in detail in the *Adding Hashes to Filenames* chapter.

-T> If you wanted to output the resulting file to a specific directory, you could do it like this: `new ExtractTextPlugin('styles/[name].css')`.
+It would be possible to have multiple `plugin.extract` calls against different file types.
+This would allow you to aggregate them to a single CSS file.
+Another option would be to extract multiple CSS files through separate plugin definitions and then concatenate them using [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin).

-T> If you extract multiple CSS files from separate entries, you can use [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin) to concatenate them into one file.
+T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path to `filename` like this: `filename: 'styles/[name].css'`.

 ### Connecting with Configuration